AVI-Edit: Audio-sync Video Instance Editing with Granularity-Aware Mask Refiner: Experiment

 \subsection{Comparison with State-of-the-art Methods}

-As audio-sync video instance editing is an emerging research task, the relevant comparison methods are still under development.
+As audio-sync video instance editing is an emerging research task, the comparison methods are still under development.
 We compare our framework with two recent state-of-the-art methods, AvED~\cite{aved} and Ovi~\cite{ovi}.
 We re-implement AvED~\cite{aved} strictly following its original settings, due to its code being unavailable.
 As Ovi~\cite{ovi} is a generation model, we adapt it for editing using a common zero-shot inpainting strategy, where only the mask region is replaced with Gaussian noise.
 Furthermore, we implement a sequential baseline (VACE-Foley), where VACE~\cite{vace} edits the video first, followed by Hunyuan-Foley~\cite{hunyuan-foley} to generate the accompanying audio.
+All baselines are fine-tuned on the {\sc AVISet}.

-\textbf{Quantitative comparisons.} We quantitatively evaluate performance across three main aspects: \textit{(i)} Visual quality is examined using Frechét Video Distance (FVD)~\cite{fvd} and Inception Score (IS)~\cite{is}. \textit{(ii)} Frame consistency (FC) is measured by calculating similarity between consecutive frames using CLIP~\cite{clip}. \textit{(iii)} Alignment is assessed via text-video (TC) with CLIP-XL~\cite{videoclipxl}, audio-video (AC) with ImageBind~\cite{imagebind}, and lip motion synchronization (\ie, Sync-C and Sync-D)~\cite{sync}.
+\textbf{Quantitative comparisons.} We quantitatively evaluate performance across three main aspects: \textit{(i)} Visual quality is examined using Fréchet Video Distance (FVD)~\cite{fvd} and Inception Score (IS)~\cite{is}. \textit{(ii)} Frame consistency (FC) is measured by calculating similarity between consecutive frames using CLIP~\cite{clip}. \textit{(iii)} Alignment is assessed via text-video (TC) with CLIP-XL~\cite{videoclipxl}, audio-video (AC) with ImageBind~\cite{imagebind}, and lip motion synchronization (\ie, Sync-C and Sync-D)~\cite{sync}.
 Notably, since AvED-Bench~\cite{aved} does not contain human talking videos, the lip motion synchronization metrics are not applicable for it.
 Since the baseline methods are not designed to handle coarse masks, we evaluate all methods using ground-truth instance masks and a text description to ensure a fair comparison.
 As presented in~\cref{tab:comparison}, our framework demonstrates significant advantages on both datasets, outperforming state-of-the-art methods on most quantitative metrics.
 Metrics details are provided in the supplementary material.

 \textbf{Qualitative comparisons.} We present qualitative comparisons with the aforementioned baselines~\cite{aved, ovi, vace, hunyuan-foley} to simulate a more realistic use case.
 For this evaluation, all methods are provided with the coarse mask and text description.
 As shown in \cref{fig:comparison}, the left and right columns evaluate the case of human speech and non-speech events, respectively.
 As a result, AvED~\cite{aved} struggles to maintain temporal consistency, resulting in noticeable flickering artifacts (\cref{fig:comparison} left and right).
 Ovi~\cite{ovi} suffers from visual inconsistencies (\eg, \cref{fig:comparison} right), while VACE-Foley~\cite{vace,hunyuan-foley} fails in synthesizing the target speech (\cref{fig:comparison} left).
 In contrast, our AVI-Edit framework produces visually appealing video instance editing results with realistic accompanying audios.